 into American society.
 The report makes nine recommendations to correct the distorted media image of immigrant women.

-and deter hate violence" against Latinos and immigrants, including reforms to ensure more
+and deter hate violence" against Latinos and immigrants, including reforms to ensure more diverse juries, limitations

-immigration, strengthening the U.S. Commission on Civil Rights, and the creation of local human rights commissions to investigate
+the U.S. Commission on Civil Rights, and the creation of local human rights commissions to investigate hate crimes.

 Media Coverage of Migration in the Americas,

 Knight Center for Journalism in the Americas and Open Society Foundations, August, 2012, 21 pp.

 This report summarizes the 9th Austin Forum on Journalism in the Americas, which took place in Austin, TX, in September